The Rise of the Subalterns, image by Daniel Y. Harris

 from this lichtenberg skull,

-& burn the fat, the hecatomb bodies;
+fat, the hecatomb bodies;

 a toast of blood to new gods